-COS Funding Opportunities (http://pivot.cos.com/funding_main) is the largest source of funding information on the web and contains more than 17,500 funding awards from around the world, including 3,100 awards for graduate students.
+Members of the UCSC community have access to Pivot-RP, a global grants database managed by ExLibris/ProQuest.
 Although it is primarily intended for research funding at the faculty and professional research (e.g., postdoctoral, research specialist) level, it is a valuable resource for doctoral graduate students as well.

-There is no cost to you as a registered UCSC student to use COS.
-For more information, contact UCSC's COS liaison in the Office of Sponsored Projects (831-459-5014).
+There is no cost to you as a registered UCSC student to use Pivot-RP.
+To access the database visit https://pivot.proquest.com/shibboleth/login.
+Or for more information, contact UCSC's Pivot liaison in the Office of Sponsored Projects (831-459-5014).